eBekdemir/timeseries-correlation-grafana-plugin/README.md

 5. Resize the panel so both the stacked lines and the correlation strip have enough vertical space.
 6. Hover or click-drag to inspect precise timestamps, paired values, and the correlation coefficient for the currently selected window.

+OR just copy the [./dashboard.json](./dashboard.json) and create an example dashboard.

 ## What I Implemented